 Pros: February offers the same advantages to sailing as you see in January.
 Fares are normally discounted, with the ability to save hundreds on a cruise by sailing in February versus the height of the summer season.
 It’s also cold in most of the United States and Canada, making a warm getaway awfully enticing.

 Cons: Like January, you might find it difficult to take time off after the holidays to enjoy a cruise.
 Doing so means spending vacation days early in the year and/or having the kids miss school.
-There are also still strong snowstorms in many parts of North America during February, meaning it’s possible that getting to the port can be an adventure if you have to fly in for your cruise.
+There are also still strong snowstorms in many parts of North America during February, meaning it’s possible that getting to the port can be an adventure if you have to fly in for your cruise from a northern city.

 Cons: If you aren’t a Spring Break fan, then this might not be the best month to sail.
 Cruises — especially shorter trips — will have a younger crowd and more of a party atmosphere.
 You’ll also see a spike in prices starting in mid-March as cruise lines raise prices for trips that coincide with Spring Break.

 Pros: April represents one of your last chances to get a deal on a cruise before the busy summer sailing season.
 Discounts and deals are still available up until about mid-May, giving you the chance to save a bundle on a trip compared to sailing just a month or two later.
-As well, calm weather around North America means you don’t have to worry much about flight delays on your way to the port.
+As well, the threat of snow is diminished in northern parts of the United States and hurricane season isn’t here yet for port cities.

 Cons: After Spring Break, it’s back to school and work for most people.
 That means many have a tough time taking a trip at this time a year.
-That’s unfortunate because April is the “Goldilocks” of cruise months — it features affordable prices, good weather, and is before hurricane season gets started.
+That’s unfortunate because April is the “Goldilocks” of cruise months — it features affordable prices, good weather, and is before hurricane season gets cranked up, adding a wildcard to travel in the Caribbean.

 Pros: Heading into May, cruisers hitting the Caribbean can start to experience some warmer weather both at home and on their cruise.
 While the water and beach are typically warm enough for swimming and laying out even during the coldest winter months, it is a few degrees warmer in May, which can make it more inviting to hit the beach.
 For example, Cozumel’s average high in January is 83, compared to 91 degrees in May.
 If you’re the type who loves warm water, May is when things start to heat up.